kevinhendricks/BuildSigilOnMac/README.md

 for detailed instructions on how to build a fully relocatable Python 3.7.X framework before building Sigil.

-Sigil uses Qt-5.12.3 currently and will move to Qt-5.12.4 for the next release, see
+Sigil uses Qt-5.12.6 currently, see

 > [Building_Qt5_From_Source_on_MacOSX.txt](./Building_Qt5_From_Source_on_MacOSX.txt)